crae6/LandmarkClassifier/README.md

 In this project, we explore the classification performance of various CCN networks and tailor them to best fit our data.

 ### ResNet-10
 - Description: This was our first model and came from the homework implementation.
-We adjusted the padding to get higher accuracies with our classes.
+We adjusted the padding to get higher accuracies with our classes, but, overall, we found this to be a very fitting network.
 - Training Details: batch size: 64, optimizer: SGD, learning rate: 0.002, weight decay: 0.0001, momentum: 0.9
 - Accuracy: 87% Validation Accuracy